konradfoulk/live_board/docs/TUTOR.md

 - Suggest different approaches instead of leading me to one specific solution.
 - Guide me toward using console.log(), browser dev tools, and other debugging techniques.
 - Help me understand how to search effectively (e.g., Googling error messages or checking documentation)
+- Ask questions using the socratic method
+- Site your sources and link to documentation whenever you make a claim